zigzaghumor/zigzaghumor.github.io/_includes/experience.md

 #### Beijing Xiaomi Technology Co., Ltd <span style="float:right">Feb.
 2022 – Apr.
 2022</span>
   **Internship**, Investor Relations Specialist
   *Assisted in daily operations of Xiaomi’s Investor Relations Department.*
-  - Assisted in producing a detailed and well-received comparative company research report on Transsion, showcasing in-depth data analysis.
+  - Assisted in producing a detailed comparative company research report on Transsion, where I analyzed complex issues related to the company’s financial performance and industry competition using data analysis.
+  - Developed comprehensive report and presentation materials focusing on the electric vehicle industry, encompassing an in-depth analysis of the primary product development cycles of leading companies in the electric vehicle sector.
   - Tracked analyst expectations, quarterly performance, and operational status of various comparable companies.
 Contributed to the production of Xiaomi’s quarterly reports.

 #### CUFE Course Thesis Template <span style="float:right">Jul.
 2021</span>